pydicom/sendit/docs/anonymize.md

 ```

 ### 1. Extraction
 We now want to extract all fields, including unwrapping nested lists, and we will do that with the function  `get_identifiers`.
 This function only skips over returning pixel data.
 This means that all header fields with a defined value (not None or blank) are returned.
 Items in sequences are unwrapped.
-Private values, which are usually for specific machines or applications, are not returned, and will be removed later in the de-identification process.
+Private values, which are usually for specific machines or applications, are not returned, and will be removed later in the anonymization process.

 ```